yusukebe/ramen-api/README.md

 ### Notices

 * Do not upload a big size photo.
 Should be **under 400KB**.
-* An information about the shop and photos you uploaded will be licensed by [Creative Commons copyright license *CC/BY*](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+* An information about the shop and photos that you have been uploaded will be licensed by [Creative Commons copyright license *CC/BY*](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

 ## Tips